-Ivanka Trump Snubbed By Rex Tillerson Amid Reports Her Father Wants Her To Go Back To New York
+Ivanka Trump Allegedly Snubbed By Rex Tillerson Amid Reports Her Father Wants Her To Go Back To New York

 — CNN Politics (@CNNPolitics) November 24, 2017

-The source added that Rex Tillerson feels slighted that he’s suppose to be the nation’s top diplomat yet Jared Kushner and Ivanka Trump have “stepped all over him” for a long time.
-In a way to snub the first daughter, he’s refusing to send any senior officials from the State Department.
+The source added that Rex Tillerson feels slighted that he’s supposed to be the nation’s top diplomat yet Jared Kushner and Ivanka Trump have “stepped all over him” for a long time.
+In a way to snub the first daughter, he’s allegedly refusing to send any senior officials from the State Department.

-It’s been widely reported that Ivanka Trump and Jared Trump’s presence in the West Wing has created tension among top officials in the president’s inner circle.
+It’s been widely reported that Ivanka Trump and Jared Kushner’s presence in the West Wing has created tension among top officials in the president’s inner circle.
 Rex Tillerson making a point not to send top officials from the State Department only underscores the issue.

 Senior government officials will be sent to India to support Ivanka Trump at the summit, just no high-level staff from the State Department.